 ANCHORED JOURNEY: IN BETWEEN | 2000-2017

-It felt important to lay these markers out, to show the collection in a way that gives shape and structure to the years they represent.
-It seems fitting to spread the paper vessels out as a fleet on the beautiful high grasslands of the Sonoran desert, near where that first piece of paper floated up to me by chance.
-Here the sun and monsoons will undo what was created over time: unfold the boats, fade the words, erode and decay the paper.
+It is important to present the collection in a way that defines the years they embody and it felt right to display the paper vessels as if they were a fleet navigating the stunning high grasslands of the Sonoran desert, close to where that first piece of paper serendipitously arrived.
+Here, the sun and the monsoons will gradually transform what has been created: the boats will unfold, the words will fade, and the paper will weather and break down.

-Anchored Journey: In Between will be installed on location May 1st through 7th, 2017, with the generous and kind support of Land With No Name, an art space and residency, located roughly 45 minutes southwest of Tucson.
-The project will remain visible on the landscape until fully deteriorated.
-Regional desert wildflower seeds will be planted around the area, marking the site for years to come with their blooms.
+Anchored Journey: In Between will be installed on-site from May 1 to May 7, 2017, thanks to the generous support of Land With No Name, an art space and residency located about 45 minutes southwest of Tucson.
+The project will remain a part of the landscape until it is fully worn away.
+Additionally, regional desert wildflower seeds will be planted around the area, ensuring that the site will be marked by their blossoms for years to come.

 Photo Credits: Ted Springer and Emily Nyburg